mgeier/sphinx-last-updated-by-git/README.rst

 Caveats
-    * When using a "Git shallow clone" (with the ``--depth`` option), the "last updated" time for long-unchanged files might be more recent than expected, because the commit containing their last change hasn't been checked out.
+    * When using a "Git shallow clone" (with the ``--depth`` option), the "last updated" commit for a long-unchanged file might not have been checked out.
+      In this case, the last_updated_ time is set to ``None`` (and an info message is shown during the build).

       This might happen on https://readthedocs.org/
       because they use shallow clones by default.